appcypher/viper/NOTES.md

         """
         ```

-    - `vars` return named tuples
+    - `vars` return named tuples.

         ```py
         print(vars(john)) # (name='John', age=45)
         ```

 - Tuples

-    - A tuple can only be indexed with a signed integer literal
+    - A tuple can only be indexed with a signed integer literal.

         ```py
         tup = (1, 2, 3)
         tup[0]